mattcasters/hop-neo4j/README.md

 # Installation

-After building or downloading from the releases you can install the Neo4JOutput folder in the plugins/ folder of your Kettle (Pentaho Data Integration / PDI) installation folder.
+After building or downloading from the releases you can install the hop-neo4j folder in the plugins/ folder of your Hop installation folder.